magento/devdocs/guides/v2.1/test/integration/annotations/magentoComponentsDir.md

     }

     /**
-     * Additionally to registering fixture theme(s), set one of them to the default theme for the store *
+     * Set a default theme for the store
+     *
      * @magentoComponentsDir Magento/Foo/_files/themes
      * @magentoDbIsolation enabled